zenstackhq/zenstack/packages/next-auth/README.md

 # ZenStack Runtime Library

-This package is the runtime library supporting web apps built using ZenStack.
+This package is for integrating [next-auth](https://next-auth.js.org/) with ZenStack.

 Visit [Homepage](https://zenstack.dev) for more details.